alexpatriquin/alexpatriquin.github.io/source/_posts/2014-05-04-text-to-speech-options-for-web-apps.markdown

 While I was building [PoemToday](/how-i-built-poemtoday), I wanted to add a feature that enabled users to play any poem aloud in a robot voice.
 If the inspiration for PoemToday, [The Writer's Almanac](http://writersalmanac.publicradio.org/), had Garrison Keillor’s voice coming over the NPR radio waves every morning, then my app would have the voice not of a killer robot, but a Keillorbot.

 This proved to be easier said than done.
 First, there was a dearth of good quality options for text-to-speech that fit right into Rails.
 Second, with the Twilio implementation I chose to make, there were a few configuration steps between Twilio and Rails that were neither obvious nor well documented.
+You can read more about the steps I took to implemet Twilio [here](/twilio-text-to-speech-in-rails-4).

+###TTS Options for Web Apps

 Currently there’s a dearth of good quality text-to-speech options for web apps.
 I can’t really speak to mobile and desktop apps, but I believe those those platforms offer native TTS capabilities which developers can hook into.